-Only necessary visitor service staff will be inside the galleries.
-They will be following all health and safety procedures, including wearing masks in accordance with City of Toronto By-law 541-2020 and staying two (2) metres apart.
-Any staff feeling ill will be asked to stay home.
+Gardiner staff are following all health and safety procedures, including wearing masks in accordance with City of Toronto By-law 541-2020 and staying two (2) metres apart.
+Any staff who are feeling ill are asked to stay home.

 We have increased our cleaning schedule and disinfecting protocols, with particular attention to high touch and high traffic areas including elevators, doors, handrails, and washrooms.
 Cleaning policies and schedules will be posted in all public washrooms.